Exploring Freebirth And Birthing Without A Midwife

 With such enormous quantities of enquiries from women looking for different ways to birth and birth workers and keepers looking to support them, I have been inspired to set up up a new paradigm of freebirth group.
 A group in which women who own their power, who freebirth, birth before arrival, unassisted birth and pregnancy, wild birth, and sometimes, change pathways and hospital or midwife led unit birth, all come together and support each other, without the layering of expectation, judgement and shame often associated with these decisions to look at alternative pathways.

-The Freebirth and Emergency Childbirth Support Group UK is a £25, unit based, learning group, not created to encourage freebirth, but to allow a safe space (as safe as the internet can be), in which to explore options.
+The Freebirth and Emergency Childbirth Support Group UK is a £35 for women/birthing people and £50 for birth workers, unit based, learning group, not created to encourage freebirth, but to allow a safe space (as safe as the internet can be), in which to explore options.
 It is not my role to encourage a woman to do anything except find herself and make her own decisions and then support them.
 The group is open to all, women, birthing people, birth workers and supportive midwives alike and does not offer professional advice, but rather a place and space for feelings and experiences to be shared, whatever pathway a birth ends up taking.

 Our group is a safe space and excellent resource, for all to ask questions and learn from each other, one in which members will be encouraged, through signposting and working through the structured units, to be able to discover the answer they are looking for themselves.
 We also have a section dedicated to dads and birth partners.